cudzu/COMP-4710-AIBCR/README.md

 ## Overview
 For our COMP 4710 class project, we are building a toolset to automate the tedious process of reviewing government and commercial contracts for our sponsor.

-Currently, reviewing these documents means manually reading hundreds of pages of legalese, searching for alphanumeric federal codes (like FAR `52.212-4`), and cross-referencing them against massive Excel databases to see if they are acceptable.
+Currently, reviewing these documents means manually reading hundreds of pages of legalese, searching for alphanumeric federal codes, and cross-referencing them against massive Excel databases to see if they are acceptable.
 It takes hours.
-This project automates that entire workflow, saving our sponsor massive amounts of time while reducing human error.
+This project automates that entire workflow, saving our sponsor massive amounts of time.

 ## Phase 1: The Clause Matrix Generator (Current State)
 The current Python script (`matrix_generator.py`) handles standard federal solicitations.
 It acts as an incredibly advanced text parser and cross-referencer.